pytorch/xla/.github/ci.md

 as to make sure it's always supporting (almost) the latest PyTorch versions.

 Updating the PyTorch commit pin is, theoretically, simple.
-You just have to run `scripts/update_pytorch_pin.sh` bash file, and open a PR.
+You just have to run `scripts/update_deps.py --pytorch` file, and open a PR.
 In practice, you may encounter a few compilation errors, or even segmentation faults.

 ## CI Environment